misaakidis/cmdmine/README.md

 option to also provide the project name the issue belongs to in order to make your logs appear nicer.

+You can delete an existing macro instead of creating a new one by adding the `-d` or `--delete` flag.

+    cmdmine macro -d <macro_name>

 ### show

     cmdmine show WHAT